Friday, October 4, 2019

 I turned 16 just before the summer of the famed Explo '72 Jesus Music Festival at the Cotton Bowl in Dallas, Texas.
 I hadn't even heard of the event until after it was over.
 But that autumn the Jesus Movement arrived in my hometown of Edmonton—in a passenger car filled with college students from Saskatoon, Saskatchewan.
 They'd been caught up in an "outbreak" of revival, and got to Meadowlark Baptist Church after dark on a Saturday.

-That evening my church buddies and I were out cruisin' pool halls and lookin' for fun.
+That evening a coupla my church buddies and I were out cruisin' pool halls and lookin' for fun.
 We happened to drive past our church, and noticed lights on in the basement.
 There were out-of-province plates on a few cars parked out front.
 We thought of only one thing: girls.
 So we parked and went inside.

 Indeed there were a handful of lovely girls in the basement, and one of them had the "witnessing button" above pinned to her jacket.
 Hm, never seen that kinda thing before.
 The guys and girls were all out-of-towners, which was even odder.
 "How'd you get into our locked church?"
 It turned out their leader, Dave, had stopped at a phone booth when they hit the outskirts of town, and called a Meadowlark member he knew, asking if they could go pray in our church basement.
 "You're just . . . praying in here?"
 They invited us to pray with them, and since they were so friendly—and the girls were so cute—we agreed.
 It was about 8pm.